bdambrosio/AllTheWorldAPlay/README.md

 ## AllTheWorldAPlay[^1] (ATWAP)
 ### A playground for cognitive software and other beings.

+- MAJOR upgrade - full automatic narrative generation. stick with release for older version, this one is incompatible.
+Still Alpha, needs more testing and documentation.
+'Narrative' button probably doesn't work.
+See existing plays. declaration of map_file is what triggers the new narrative level.
 - Multi-act plays!
 Fully self-generated.
 For now only an early draft release of narrative-following, with narratives in src/plays/narratives.
 These are auto-generated from play and scenario files, I'll release the auto-gen code after a few more tweaks/tests.
 See wiki for more.
 - Major debug cycle on the overall character cognitive cycle.
 Longer term action stays on task better, imho.
 - Custom Goals, Tasks, Acts! - Director's Chair now allows you to take over Goal, Task, Act creation for any actor.
 See wiki